• Skip to primary navigation

 Mango Salsa

-This light and fresh Mango Salsa recipe is a perfect summer accompaniment.
-It can be used as a dip or a topping for chicken or fish.
+This light and fresh Mango Salsa recipe is the perfect summer side dish.
+Serve as a dip with tortilla chips or a topping for chicken or fish tacos.

 the words low fat in a white circle.